My name is Václav Janeček (pronounce: ˈvaːtslaf ˈjanetʃɛk).

 I am a DPhil student in the Oxford Law Faculty where I analyse the law of damages (supervisor James Goudkamp).

-In addition, I collaborate with a research team in the Prague Law Faculty (the team is led by Karel Beran) that explores legal transactions and responsibility of juristic persons.
+In addition, I work for the Oxford Business Law Blog and collaborate with a research team in the Prague Law Faculty (the team is led by Karel Beran) that explores legal transactions and responsibility of juristic persons.

-My latest work includes research on ownership of personal data.
+My latest research includes a study on ownership of personal data

 Apart from work, I enjoy mountaineering.